Studying Law at University – Types of Law Degrees

 These types of law degrees are named ‘qualifying’ since they include the seven core modules required in order for prospective lawyers to continue their training.

 |Public International Law

 >> Brush up on your knowledge of the areas of the law with our free guide

 Find out more about the LLB here >>

 While most who study law at university take a qualifying law degree, it’s extremely important to be aware of the difference between the LLB, and the law BA, which is a non-qualifying law degree.

 The most prominent difference is that the Law BA usually will not enable you to practice or qualify as a solicitor or barrister through the traditional route.
 This is because it doesn’t include all the necessary core modules that a qualifying law degree does.

 What this essentially means is that you cannot immediately go onto an LPC or a BPTC once you have graduated.
 Therefore, if you want to practice as a solicitor or barrister after studying law this way, you’ll have to do the GDL (Graduate Diploma in Law), which is more commonly known as the law conversion course.

-Despite its obvious downside, the Law BA is a common choice among many students studying law since it allows more flexibility within the course syllabus in comparison to the LLB.
+Despite its obvious downside, the Law BA is a common law degree choice among many students studying law since it allows more flexibility within the course syllabus in comparison to the LLB.
 If you decide to do this law undergraduate course, you are still able to pursue your legal studies, but you also get the chance to combine a law BA with other subjects you’re interested in.

 These types of law degrees can be particularly useful for non-legal careers where some legal knowledge could put you at an advantage – such as in politics or journalism.